rsharifnasab/my-teaching/git/README.md

 -   .git: local and hidden folder that contains git internal files, don't open it!

--   .gitignore: ignore these sort of files
+-   .gitignore: ignore these sorts of files

 ```
 *.class